- Engineering Capability IntroductionGlycerin Refined

 - Reduces skin irritation

-Look at the ingredient label of almost any skincare product in your toolkit and you’ll seelisted there.
+Look at the ingredient label of almost any skincare product in your toolkit and you’ll see glycerin listed there.
 So what exactly is this wonder ingredient?
-Glycerin or is an odorless, clear liquid that’s present in most natural plant and animal fats, including those in your own skin.
+Glycerin or glycerol is an odorless, clear liquid that’s present in most natural plant and animal fats, including those in your own skin.
 Commercial glycerin is made from natural products like vegetable oils or synthesized via propylene alcohol.
 This ubiquitous ingredient then makes its way into most soaps and skincare products.
 Here’s exactly how glycerin can help your skin.
 Just be sure to pick a plant-based glycerin instead of a chemical-derived one and make the most of the following benefits.

 1. Hydrates Skin